 What training is available?

 A select number of qualifications and short courses currently in demand by industry are subsidised under JobTrainer.
-Additional qualifications and short courses may be added to the priority list based on ongoing industry advice on future job demand.

 See the full list of JobTrainer subsidised qualification and short courses (Priority List).